Amir Khan (boxer): Khan vs. Crawford

 On 9 December 2018, it was reported that Top Rank had offered Khan a guaranteed $5 million purse, plus a percentage of PPV revenue, to fight Terence Crawford on 23 March 2019 at Madison Square Garden in New York.
 The fight was made official in January 2019, and it was set to take place at Madison Square Garden on 20 April.
 The fight would be broadcast live on ESPN PPV; UK broadcasting rights were later acquired by BT Sport Box Office.
 Khan, commenting on facing Crawford rather than long-time domestic rival Brook, believed winning a world title against a consensus pound-for-pound boxer would be a bigger achievement than defeating Brook.
 He also believed that win or lose against Crawford, the Brook opportunity would still be available.
 Khan returned to veteran trainer Virgil Hunter for the Crawford bout.
 Hunter was unable to train Khan for his previous two bouts due to ill health.

-Khan was comprehensively outboxed by Crawford, and was knocked down in the first round.
-In round six, Khan was hit by an accidental low blow, and during the allocated five-minute recovery time, trainer Virgil Hunter threw in the towel to hand Crawford a TKO victory.
+The fight, taking place in front of over 14,000 in attendance, ended in controversial circumstances when Crawford won by technical knockout in the sixth round due to an accidental low blow.
+Crawford knocked Khan down in the first round with a powerful overhand right towards the end of the round.
+Crawford continued to control the bout, utilizing his skills, speed, and power.
+He landed significant punches while Khan struggled to keep pace.
+The fight took a controversial turn in the sixth round, when Crawford landed an accidental low blow.
+Khan was given time to recover but notably chose not to continue, leading to the referee stopping the fight and awarding Crawford a TKO victory.
+The incident prompted debate regarding whether Khan was truly unable to continue or if he took the opportunity to exit a losing fight.
 At the time of the stoppage, Crawford lead on all three scorecards, 50–44, and 49–45 twice.
-Following the fight, Khan had to respond to criticism that he quit in the ring.
+According to CompuBox, Crawford landed 88 of 211 punches thrown (41.7%) and Khan landed 44 of 182 thrown (24.2%).
+Khan was guaranteed a base purse of $5 million (£3.85m) with Crawford set to take home a minimum of $5.5m (£4.23m).